 Practical Life activities help give the child a sense of being and belonging, established through participation in daily life with us.
 Through practical life the child learns about his culture and all about what it is to be human.
+In the Kindergarten program, Practical Life emphasizes the development of life skills that support independent thought and action.
+Learning to set the table, prepare snacks, clean and care for the environment, and host guests all enable the child to develop social skills that are needed in modern society.

-Practical Life exercises help children to become self-confident, independent and prepare them for other aspects of learning.
+self-confident, independent and prepare them for other aspects of learning.